rstats-wtf/wtf-packages-report-EXAMPLE/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# packages-report
+# wtf-packages-report

 ## Overview

-The goal of packages-report is to explore the packages in my R installation.
+The goal of wtf-packages-report is to explore the packages in my R installation.

 I have 399 add-on packages installed.